Conflict of Interest (COI) Overview

-Review of Disclosures and Reporting to Federal Agencies and the Public
+Review of COI Certifications and Disclosures and Reporting to Federal Agencies and the Public

-Once received by ORIC, disclosure forms will be reviewed to determine if a financial conflict of interest exists.
-If no FCOI is identified, the disclosure will be filed and stored as required by law.
-If it appears that an FCOI may exist, further review is required.
-This review may be conducted by ORIC staff, CMU's Conflict of Interest committee, and CMU's Vice President for Research.
+Once received by ORIC, Certifications will be reviewed to determine if a financial conflict of interest exists.
+If no COI is identified, the Certification will be filed and stored as required by law.
+If it appears that a COI may exist, further review is required.
+This review may be conducted by ORIC staff, CMU's Conflict of Interest committee, the Investigator's department head and CMU's Vice President for Research.
 The determination as to the existence of a financial conflict of interest will be made in consultation with the individual researcher making the disclosure.
-In some instances, the individual's department head will be consulted.

 In the event an Investigator has a financial conflict of interest related to PHS funding, CMU is required to report certain situations to the PHS funding agency.
 These reports are made by staff in ORIC.
 Investigators do not need to report directly to PHS.